Are you thinking about becoming a Transect walker?

 Would you like to know more?

-Take a look at our video which covers identification skills as well as the transect walking technique called the Pollard walk HERE or watch here:
+Take a look at our video which covers identification skills as well as the transect walking technique called the Pollard walk HERE or take a look at the Identification presentation opposite.

 To start your journey go to UKBMS .